porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Dataset

-As a test dataset, we provide you a short video which can be downloaded [here](https://1drv.ms/v/s!AmCOHF26iIAQgoMCR84erISOLHrnmw?e=SO0UVW) and placed in this directory: `datasets/`.
+As a test dataset, we provide you a short video which can be downloaded [here](https://www.pexels.com/video/aerial-view-of-flow-of-traffic-in-the-highway-3078508/), rename it to `video.mp4` and placed in this directory: `datasets/`.
 This video is just to validate if the pipeline starts to run and your setup works fine.
-It is too short for a sophisticated calibration, so do not wonder if the speed estimates are not correct.
+It is too short for a sophisticated calibration, so do not wonder if the speed estimates are not overly correct.

 As a sophisticated dataset, we utilized the Brno CompSpeed dataset, which provides ground truth information for each car.
 We used this dataset to evaluate the performance of our pipeline.
 Please contact {isochor,herout,ijuranek}@fit.vutbr.cz (see https://github.com/JakubSochor/BrnoCompSpeed) to receive a download link for the dataset.